jmackey-astro/PION/README.txt

 Probably copy the template file from ics/pfiles/ to bin/ since the templates are under version control and should only be updated if they become obselete because of new code features.  a '#' at the start of a line means it is ignored.
+Alternatively you can get parameter files from the test_problems directory.

 The most important parameter is "ics" which determines the correct grid-setup routine to call.
 Then down at the bottom there is a